IC 1101: Components and structure

 IC 1101's mass-to-light ratio has been described as being anomalously high.
 The galaxy also has a unique velocity dispersion profile, which indicates a massive dark matter halo.
-It accretes roughly 450 solar masses per year.
+The Abell 2029 cluster in which IC 1101 resides accretes roughly 450 solar masses per year.
 The galaxy lacks nuclear emission in visible light at its center as well as signs of recent star formation.
 There is also no evidence of dust lanes in the core.